-All Sub-funds may deal through securities markets established in the UK or an EEA/EU Member States on which transferable securities admitted to official listing in these states are dealt in or traded.
+All Sub-funds may deal through securities markets established in EEA/EU Member States on which transferable securities admitted to official listing in these states are dealt in or traded.
 In addition, up to 20% in value of each Sub-fund may be invested in transferable securities which are not approved securities.